GM Korea: GM withdrawal from Europe and crisis

 Starting from 2014, GM halted sales of all Chevrolet-branded cars in Europe, India, East and South Africa, most of which had up to then been manufactured completely or in part by GM Korea.
-In 2017, General Motors finalized its move out of the European market by selling the Opel and Vauxhall brands to PSA Group (now part of Stellantis).
+In 2017, General Motors finalized its move out of the European market by selling the Opel and Vauxhall brands to PSA Group (now Stellantis).
 This caused closure of GM Korea's Gunsan plant due to low productivity.
 The GM Vietnam vehicle assembly plant in Hanoi, which was managed by GM Korea, was sold to VinFast in 2018.

 In 2019, GM Korea split its R&D unit, GM Technical Center Korea (GMTCK), into a separate firm despite protests by unions worried about potential layoffs at factories.
-General Motors announced on 16 February 2020 that "as part of a strategy to exit markets that don't produce adequate returns on investments" it was exiting from all left-hand drive markets worldwide, including Australia, New Zealand, and Thailand.
+General Motors announced on 16 February 2020 that "as part of a strategy to exit markets that don't produce adequate returns on investments" it was exiting from all right-hand drive markets worldwide, including Australia, New Zealand, and Thailand.
 This coincided with the demise in 2020 of the Holden brand, hitherto a large distributor of GM Korea products.

 In April 2022, GM Korea's Bupyeong 2 plant was closed due to reduced productivity.
 The Spark and Malibu were to be discontinued in the South Korean market by August 2022.

 The Bolt EV and Bolt EUV were discontinued in the South Korean market on 1 December 2023.